The Town of Greenwich is committed to its employees and offers competitive compensation and benefit packages to eligible employees.

 Flexible Spending Account (FSA)

 A Flexible Spending Account (FSA) is a special account you put money into that you use to pay for certain out-of-pocket health care and dependent care costs.
 You don’t pay taxes on this money, it comes out of your paycheck pre-tax.
 This means you’ll save an amount equal to the taxes you would have paid on the money you set aside.
 Both accounts (health care and dependent care) are “use-it or lose it” and run on the calendar year.
-The Town’s FSA accounts are administered by Stirling Benefit.
+The Town’s FSA accounts are administered by 90 Degree Benefits.

 The 401(k) Retirement Savings Plan is a retirement savings vehicle for full-time employees and part-time employees in the Teamsters union of the Town of Greenwich.
 Employees may log on to the Empower Retirement website or call Empower Retirement at 800-701-8255 to view their account balance.
 Town matching funds may be available for voluntary contributions.
 Employees should consult their union’s collective bargaining agreement for match information.